lyttonhao/Enhancement-Note/Survey.md

 find best match example --> use its contour as salient edges for kernel estimation

-The initial predicted salient edges are from the examplar image
+The initial predicted salient edges are from the exemplar image

 edge for estimation refer to [Cho 2009](#fast-motion-deblurring)